gridbugs/wfc/wfc-image/README.md

 A helper for [wfc](https://github.com/stevebob/wfc/tree/master/wfc) to simplify generating images based on image files, using the [image](https://crates.io/crates/image) crate.

+Read [this page](https://gridbugs.org/wave-function-collapse/) for a description of how the Wave Function Collapse algorithm works.

 ## Examples

 Most of the sample images are taken from [mxgmn/WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse).